AckerlyXu/heima/articles/virtual-machines/windows/hybrid-use-benefit-licensing.md

 2. You can [upload a custom VM](#upload-a-windows-vhd) and [deploy using a Resource Manager template](#deploy-an-uploaded-vm-via-resource-manager) or [Azure PowerShell](#detailed-powershell-deployment-walkthrough).

 ## Deploy a VM using the Azure Marketplace
 Following images are available in the Marketplace pre-configured with Azure Hybrid Use Benefit: Windows Server 2016, Windows Server 2012R2, Windows Server 2012 and Windows Server 2008SP1.
-These images can be deployed directly from the Azure Portal, Resource Manager templates, or Azure PowerShell.
+These images can be deployed directly from the Azure portal, Resource Manager templates, or Azure PowerShell.

-You can deploy these images directly from the Azure Portal.
+You can deploy these images directly from the Azure portal.
 For use in Resource Manager templates and with Azure PowerShell, view the list of images as follows:

 For Windows Server: